GabeScott/standard-works-vault/General Conference/1998 April - Turning Hearts to the Family.md

 # Turning Hearts to the Family

-*By By Margaret D. Nadauld - Young Women General President*
+By Margaret D. Nadauld - *Young Women General President*

 *Given in the April session of the 1998 General Conference*

+>*Heavenly Father has a plan for His children and … families are the central part of that plan.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1998/04/turning-hearts-to-the-family?lang=eng)